wp-plugins/inline-attachments/readme.txt

 == Upgrade Notice ==

 = 0.9.1 =
-This release also enables the plugins functionality on newly created posts.
+* This release also enables the plugins functionality on newly created posts.
+= 0.9.2 =
+* Added automatic saving of changed attachments properties on post save / update
+* Optimized the styling while dragging an attachment to change sort order.

 == Changelog ==

 = 0.9.1 =
-* Added plugin initialization also for post-new.php, not just post.php, so that it also works on newly created posts
+* Added plugin initialization also for post-new.php, not just post.php, so that it also works on newly created posts = 0.9.2 =
+* Added automatic saving of changed attachments properties on post save / update
+* Optimized the styling while dragging an attachment to change sort order.